jorge-ramirez-upm/RepTate/docs/source/manual/General/units.rst

 * when reading unit-aware file parameters from the first line of a text file
 * when displaying file parameters in a Dataset
 * when displaying or editing unit-aware theory parameters
+* when displaying or editing unit-aware tool parameters
+* when applying unit-aware Materials Database values to theory parameters

 If no unit metadata exist for a given column, file parameter, or theory parameter, RepTate preserves the legacy numerical convention and no automatic